-Just off the top of your head, how many Australian oldschool-inspired thrash bands come to mind this very moment?
+Just off the top of your head, how many Australian old-school-inspired thrash bands come to mind this very moment?
 Whatever your answer may be, prepare to add at least one more to the list.
-Melbourne’s Mason are back with their independent sophomore full-length outing, “Impervious“.
+Melbourne’s Mason is back with their independent sophomore full-length outing, ‘Impervious‘.

 ‘Impervious’ was mixed and mastered by Erin Hamidovic (Devin Townsend Project, Sikth, Animals As Leaders, Periphery, Elm Street) and you can stream it in full below.
 The Aussie powerhouse just released this latest 13-song assault of blistering thrash metal, the kind that draws heavily on ’80s influences.

 That means dizzying tempos and crushing rhythms abound amid this all-out aggressive onslaught.
 ‘Impervious’ follows Mason‘s 2011 S/T EP, their 2013 debut full-length ‘Warhead’, which included guest guitar player Jeff Loomis (Arch Enemy, Nevermore), and 2016’s ‘Unmerciful’ EP.

 “During the demo process we wrote a lot of material, but the majority made the Impervious album minus one or two songs.
 We spent a lot of time fine tuning the songs and making sure they kicked ass!
 For this album, we focused mainly on trimming the fat and stepping up the energy and tempos.
 Fast, focused and heavy!